Case Note: Entity Formation as Strategy

 The Outcome

 The company launched with a clear ownership structure, investor-ready documentation, and a jurisdiction aligned with its long-term goals.
-The company quickly closed angel investor deals and secured rights for a high-profile project.

 The Takeaway